NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

     and constraints than TensorRT.
 We do not want to inherit those limitations unnecessarily.

-2. Using any components from JAX (e.g. the frontend, `LAX`, etc.) would create logistical challenges and introduce latency in building/shipping Tripy.
+2. Using any components from JAX (e.g. the frontend, `LAX`, etc.) would create logistical challenges and introduce latency in building/shipping TriPy.
     By building our own stack, we control our destiny and can ship on our own schedule without any dependency on external ecosystems.